husnainally/followuptimer/SETUP.md

-# FollowUpTimer - Setup Guide
+# FollowUpTimer - Setup Guide Flow

 A Next.js reminder app with affirmations, powered by Supabase, Resend, and QStash.